Skip to content

 What is a land transaction?

 A transaction will trigger liability if it involves the acquisition of an interest in land.
-This will include a simple conveyance of land such as buying a house, creating a lease or assigning a lease.
+This includes a simple conveyance of land such as buying a house, creating a lease or assigning a lease.

 When is the tax payable?